-Mr. Willhite originally operated the business in a building at his home.
-But, as business grew, he moved into the First State Bank of Poolville office, which had closed during bad economic times.
-During this time, Tom Watson and Stone Mountain were popular varieties.
+Mr. Willhite originally operated the business in a building at his home, but as business grew, he moved into the First State Bank of Poolville office, which had closed during bad economic times.
+During this time, “Tom Watson” and “Stone Mountain” were popular varieties of watermelons.
 Mr. Willhite passed away, and his daughter, Miss Clara Lee Willhite became owner and manager in the 1940s.
-This was a period of growth for the company.
-She expanded the business not only from coast to coast, but also worldwide.
+This was a period of growth for the company during which Miss Clara expanded the business not only from coast to coast, but also worldwide.
 She continued as owner and manager until her death in the 1960s.
 Upon her death, the business was acquired by two of her employees, Vaughn Mader and Gene Hodges.
-They continued the Willhite tradition and later sold the business to Dr. Lee C. Coffey in 1970.
-Dr. Coffey expanded the product line to include garden vegetables and supplies.
-Melon varieties continued to be developed and improved and a hybrid breeding program began.
-The company's name changed from Willhite Melon Seed Farms to Willhite Seed Company to reflect these changes.
+They continued the Willhite tradition and later sold the business to Dr. Lee C. Coffey in 1969.
+Dr. Coffey expanded the product line to carry a more complete line of garden vegetables and other supplies.
+Melon varieties continued to be developed and improved and a hybrid breeding program was begun.

 On September 1, 1994, Willhite Seed Company became Willhite Seed Inc. Willhite continues today as a family owned business with the same friendly personnel whom you have dealt with throughout the years.
 Robyn Coffey, Dr. Coffey’s daughter and successor, is president and shares the same love of watermelons that her father had.
 Don Dobbs, who has been with the company since November 1962, has extensive knowledge of the many aspects of watermelon growing, “…both the science and the art.”
 To many in the industry, Don is deservedly known as “Mr. Watermelon.”
 Our office manager, Carole Clark, came onboard in 1975 and excels at customer service.